matrix-org/matrix-appservice-slack/README.md

    messages from Matrix and needs to be visible to the homeserver.
-The other will listen for messages from Slack and needs to be visible to the  internet This may require looking up your public IP address, or adding a section to your web server config to publicize the slack port.
+The other will listen for messages from Slack and needs to be visible to the  internet This may require looking up your public IP address, or adding a section to your web server config to publicize the Slack port.
 Take care to configure firewalls appropriately.
 These ports will be notated as `$MATRIX_PORT` and `$SLACK_PORT` in the remaining instructions.